google/flatbuffers/docs/source/IntermediateRepresentation.md

 We use [reflection.fbs](https://github.com/google/flatbuffers/blob/master/reflection/reflection.fbs)
 as our intermediate representation. `flatc` parses `.fbs` files, checks them for errors and stores the resulting data in this IR, outputting `.bfbs` files.
 Since this IR is a Flatbuffer, you can load and use it at runtime for runtime reflection purposes.

 There are some quirks:
 - Tables and Structs are serialized as `Object`s.
 - Unions and Enums are serialized as `Enum`s.
-- It is the responsibility of the code generator to check the `advanced_features` field of the `Schema` for new features that may break previous assumptions.
+- It is the responsibility of the code generator to check the `advanced_features` field of `Schema`.
+These mark the presence of new, backwards incompatible, features.
+  Code generators must error if generating a schema with unrecognized advanced features.

 ## Invocation